TheNando/bhe-code-exercise/Development Journal.md

 ## Update - Day 2

-Taking another look at the project with fresh eyes, I decided to make two updates.
+Taking another look at the project with fresh eyes, I decided to make some updates.

 1. Swap out all the babel overhead for a simple two-line update to the npm scripts.
 2. I did replace all the babel deps with a single ts-jest dep.
 This is only used for providing TS compatibility to VS Code.
 The test script only needs tsc now.
 3. Adjust some comments.
 Add a small console log to inform about the upfront wait.
+4. And for the big update, I ported my solution to Golang...mostly.

+### Golang implementation

+I'm still new to Golang.
+I probably have fewer than 30 hours using it.
+I've done some leetcode-type exercises and completed a few tasks at work (implementing new API endpoints), but I still have much to learn.
+However, my TypeScript solution is pretty basic, structure-wise, so the only challenge I had porting to Go was getting the interface structure setup correctly.
+This is quite different from other languages I'm proficient in (JS, TS, C++, C#, Python) and I find it a bit intimidating.
+I manged to get it working with some Google-foo.

+The other big difference is that I did not pre-cache the prime data this time.
+I'll try again tomorrow to implement some more optimizations.